02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 Finally, our education needs to include teaching the young how to read the news – discerning truth from error.
 This is because, if a person were to view public media as a balanced source of information, very-tragically we’d have missed my entire point.
 Despite our success as the Christian community in establishing the freedom of information, and the freedom of the press, for Western societies… times have changed, and public media are now again significantly owned by people with power, and with an agenda.
 People with intelligence have (literally) bought media companies, and they are influencing who is employed, what news will be told, and also how it will be told.

 This is true of our universities too.
-I know academics from our own nation who have, in confidence, told me that their own freedoms of speech are categorically gone.
-Others in academia make sport of undermining the faith of their students – and with the superior knowledge and life experience they have (quite apart from the position of power they have as lecturers over their students), it’s hard for a student to stand against – unless they’ve been educated.
+I know academics from our own nation who have, in confidence, told me that their own freedoms of speech are already gone.
+Others in academia make sport of undermining the faith of their students – and with the superior knowledge and life experience they have (quite apart from the position of power they have) it’s hard for a student to stand against…

-…and I suggest that is now a responsibility and role we need to take on in our families and relational communities.
+I suggest teaching our young people how to think is now a responsibility and role we need to take on in our families, and in our relational communities.

 CHAPTER 4 – How much can children understand – really?